FabianMaas/TRNG/README.md

 <!-- GETTING STARTED -->
 ## :runner: Getting Started

-To get a local copy of the project up and running follow these simple example steps.
+To get a local copy of the project up and running follow these simple steps.

 ---